simonmichael/hledger_site/src/faq.md

 ### What's plain text accounting ?

+You can read more about Plain Text Accounting (PTA) at <https://plaintextaccounting.org>.
-Plain Text Accounting, or PTA, is a modern way of doing double entry accounting on a computer:
-- It uses simple text files and "small" tools rather than databases and big applications.
+In short, it is a way of doing Double Entry Bookkeeping (DEB) and accounting on a computer, using simple text files and small flexible tools, rather than databases and big applications.
-- It substitutes minus and plus signs for Credit and Debit notation (usually), which many people find easier.
+Minus and plus signs are usually used instead of Credit and Debit notation, making it easier to learn than traditional DEB.
-- It makes financial data easy to [version-control](https://en.wikipedia.org/wiki/Version_control), audit, and collaborate on.
-- It is flexible, programmable, portable, durable, and private.

-You can read more about it at <https://plaintextaccounting.org>.
-Currently this FAQ overlaps a bit with that one.
+The text files are human-readable and easy to convert or to manage with [version-control](https://en.wikipedia.org/wiki/Version_control) tools.

-## hledger and PTA
+## The hledger project

 ### What's hledger ?